PBCAR/PThelper_Archive/README.md

 This package is currently undergoing a transformation in a few key ways prior to being submitted to CRAN.
 These package changes can be found in the pt2023 branch of GitHub.

 First of all, the utility of the existing functions are being altered to provide additional processing capabilities and information for reproducibility purposes.
 Second, the quality control function (`pt_qc()`) can now process two different types of purchase tasks: i) fully-administered purchase tasks; and ii) purchase tasks administered as an array or only until zero consumption is reached.
 Third, additional functions have been added such as a summary function (`pt_summary()`) and a correlation function (`pt_corr()`).
-Fourth, the package calculates the empirical purchase task indicators as well as elasticity and derived intensity internally without the use of external packages.
+Fourth, the package calculates the empirical purchase task indicators as well as alpha and derived intensity internally without the use of external packages.

 # The {PThelper} Package